Do any of these sound familiar to you:

 Buyers need to be efficient and productive in their supplier research, and if they can’t immediately determine if you can meet their needs, they’re not going to submit an RFQ or pick up the phone to find out — they’re moving on to your competitor.

 A key thing about Thomas is the ability to generate a lot of leads across various industries.
-We wanted to help educate our customers.
+Educating our customers really helps with lead generation.
 Through eBooks, blogs, a revamped website — they actually drive our own knowledge out and customers appreciate the insight.

 Leverage All Channels Of Online Marketing